G6PD testing

 G6PD testing is required for countries to be able to roll-out tafenoquine, a new, more effective treatment for P. vivax malaria.

-But widespread adoption of G6PD testing is limited due to inconsistent supply, low affordability, and the absence of cost-effectiveness, operational, and feasibility studies.
-In turn, commercial sustainability of the product is threatened by the relatively small market size, uncertain demand, and complexity of production and commercialisation of testing equipment.
-This has caused some suppliers to exit the market.
+However, widespread adoption of G6PD testing has been limited due to inconsistent supply, low affordability, and the absence of cost-effectiveness, operational, and feasibility studies.
+In turn, commercial sustainability of the product has been threatened by the relatively small market size, uncertain demand, and complexity of producing and commercialising testing equipment.
+This caused some suppliers to exit the market.

-SD Biosensor’s STANDARD G6PD Test is currently the only quantitative point-of-care G6PD test on the market.
-Demand visibility was critical to sustain production levels and support the commercial feasibility of the product, while high-burden priority countries finalise studies, and roll-out G6PD testing in accordance with WHO recommendations.
+At the time, SD Biosensor’s STANDARD G6PD Test was the only quantitative point-of-care G6PD test on the market.
+Demand visibility was critical to sustaining production levels and supporting the commercial feasibility of the product, while high-burden priority countries finalised studies, and rolled-out G6PD testing in accordance with WHO recommendations.

 malaria relapses averted